ResearchComputing/Documentation/docs/additional-resources/contrib_curc_docs.md

     :::

 3. **Make changes/additions** to your feature branch:
     - Try to keep changes/additions small.
-This will help keep things manageable especially if there are multiple folks working on docs.
+This will help keep things manageable, especially if there are multiple folks working on docs.
     - If you are working locally, you will need to perform a `git add`

 4. **Commit any changes** with relevant commit messages

 5. **Push commits**, if you are working on your local version and not on GitHub.
-On GitHub, once you commit the changes will be automatically **"pushed"**
+On GitHub, once you commit, the changes will be automatically **"pushed"**

 6. **Create a pull request:** By creating a pull request, this allows others the chance to review or comment on your additions.
 Additionally, once a pull request is created the documentation will also be generated.

     **Opening a pull request** from GitHub can be done in one of two ways:
-    - If you have just committed and pushed you will see the following message in your forked repo (**this will disappear after some time**), click on **"Compare & pull request"**
+    - If you have just committed and pushed, you will see the following message in your forked repo (**this will disappear after some time**).
+To create a pull request from here, click on **"Compare & pull request"**.

         ![](./contributing_to_docs_images/open_pr_method_1.png)

-    - If the above message has disappeared, you can also open a pull request by selecting your branch clicking the drop-down **"Contribute"** menu and then clicking on **"Open pull request"**
+    - If the above message has disappeared, you can also open a pull request by selecting your branch, clicking the drop-down **"Contribute"** menu, and then clicking on **"Open pull request"**

         ![](./contributing_to_docs_images/open_pr_method_2.png)

-    **Creating the pull request** from GitHub can be done once you have opened up the pull request and have added a descriptive title and description by selecting the **"Create pull request"** button
+    **Creating the pull request** from GitHub can be done once you have opened up the pull request and have added a descriptive title and description by selecting the **"Create pull request"** button.

     ![](./contributing_to_docs_images/filling_in_pr_info.png)

     :::{important}
-    - Make sure that you are merging into the **"main"** branch of the official repository
+    - Make sure that you are merging into the **"main"** branch of the official repository.
     - If the changes you have made are not done, you can also choose to create a draft pull request.
 This notifies others that the pull request is in progress.
-To do this select **"Create draft pull request"** from the green drop-down
+To do this, select **"Create draft pull request"** from the green drop-down.

         ![](./contributing_to_docs_images/set_type_of_pr.png)